mfumagalli/ngsTools/TUTORIAL.md

 However, given the utility of such tools, we felt the need to include them to present a more comprehensive view on the application of this probabilistic approach to process NGS data in population genetics.
 Finally, we are using [SAMtools](http://samtools.sourceforge.net/) for indexing files, [FastMe](http://www.atgc-montpellier.fr/fastme/) for plotting trees and [R](https://www.r-project.org/) for manipulating and plotting results.
 This tutorial has been tested with SAMtools version 1.3.1, FastME version 2.1.4, R version 3.2.5.

-First, set directories to all required programs depending on where you installed them:
+First, set directories to all required programs depending on where you installed them, for instance these are my paths:

     NGSTOOLS=/data/Software/ngsTools
-    ANGSD=$NGSTOOLS/angsd
+    ANGSD=/data/data/Software/angsd
     NGSADMIX=/data/data/Software/NGSadmix/NGSadmix

     SAMTOOLS=/data/data/Software/samtools-1.3/samtools